-Alabama is the sixth poorest state in the nation, and more than 800,000 of our neighbors live below the federal poverty line.
+Alabama is the fifth poorest state in the nation, and more than 800,000 of our neighbors live below the federal poverty line.

 We bring the following values to our poverty education programming:

 Poverty Awareness includes understanding the facts of how poverty affects people, communities, and systems of care

 - One of the best ways to understand poverty is through the perspective of those living in poverty.

 - Understanding poverty requires an examination of public data and standpoints toward poverty and their connection to policy, oppression, and discrimination.

 - Learning about poverty can occur through volunteering, simulations and other experiential activities.

 Poverty Awareness involves empathy and self-reflection.

 - Poverty awareness requires individuals to recognize their own attitudes and ideologies relating to people in poverty.

 - Poverty awareness includes authentically sharing one’s knowledge and perspective about how to create prosperity for all.